li-xin-yi/security-summer-labs/set-up-container.md

 Then you can view the reports in this directory locally.

-After all jobs done, remove the container:
+After all jobs are done, remove the container:

 ```
 $ docker rm $(docker ps -qa --no-trunc --filter "status=exited")